-- a.
-Receive records any of all complaints of harassment, intimidation, or bullying of students pupils that have been reported to the Principal; - b.
-Receive copies of any all reports prepared after an investigation of an incident of harassment, intimidation, or bullying; - c.
-Identify and address patterns of harassment, intimidation, or bullying of students pupils in the school; - d.
-Review and strengthen school climate and the policies of the school in order to prevent and address harassment, intimidation, or bullying of students pupils; - e.
-Educate the community, including students teachers, administrative staff, and parents, to prevent and address harassment, intimidation, or bullying of students pupils; - f.
+- b.
+Receive copies of all reports prepared after an investigation of an incident of harassment, intimidation, or bullying; - c.
+Identify and address patterns of harassment, intimidation, or bullying of students in the school; - d.
+Review and strengthen school climate and the policies of the school in order to prevent and address harassment, intimidation, or bullying of students; - e.
+Educate the community, including students, teachers, administrative staff, and parents, to prevent and address harassment, intimidation, or bullying of students; - f.
 Participate in the training required pursuant to the provisions of N.J.S.A.
 18A:37-13 et seq. and other training which the Principal or the district Anti-Bullying Coordinator may request.
-The School Safety Team shall be provided professional development opportunities that may address effective practices of successful school climate programs or approaches; and - Collaborate with the district Anti-Bullying Coordinator in the collection of district wide data and in the development of district policies to prevent and address harassment, intimidation, or bullying of pupils; and - gh.
+The School Safety/School Climate Team shall be provided professional development opportunities that may address effective practices of successful school climate programs or approaches; and - g.
 Execute such other duties related to harassment, intimidation, or bullying as requested by the Principal or district Anti-Bullying Coordinator.

-The members of a School Safety Team shall be provided professional development opportunities that address effective practices of successful school climate programs or approaches.
 Notwithstanding any provision of N.J.S.A.
-18A:37-21 to the contrary, a parent who is a member of the School Safety Team shall not participate in the activities of the team set forth in 3. a., b., or c. above or any other activities of the team which may compromise the confidentiality of a student pupil, consistent with, at a minimum, the requirements of the Family Educational Rights and Privacy Act (20 U.S.C.
+18A:37-21 to the contrary, a parent who is a member of the School Safety/School Climate Team shall not participate in the activities of the team set forth in 3. a., b., or c. above or any other activities of the team which may compromise the confidentiality of a student, consistent with, at a minimum, the requirements of the Family Educational Rights and Privacy Act (20 U.S.C.
 Section 1232 and 34 CFR Part 99), N.J.A.C.
 6A:32-7, Student Records and N.J.A.C.
 6A:14-2.9, Student Records.